 So when you have trust badges on your site, you allow them to take a shortcut.

-They now have third-party proof from a credible outside entity that they can trust your site.
+They now have third-party endorsements from a credible outside entity that they can trust your site.

 And when they see this, they become more likely to buy.